Snaipe/Criterion/README.md

 **Q. Where has this been tested?**
-A. Currently, on Linux 2.6.32 and Linux 3.15.7, although it should work on most \*nix systems; Mac OS X Yosemite 10.10, FreeBSD 10.0, and finally Windows 7 (with the Cygwin port of GCC).
+A. Currently, on Linux 2.6.32 and Linux 3.15.7, although it should work on most \*nix systems; Mac OS X Yosemite 10.10, FreeBSD 10.0, and finally Windows 7 (with the MinGW and Cygwin ports of GCC).

-**Q. Can I use it on Windows without Cygwin?**
-A. Not for the moment.

 [online-docs]: http://criterion.readthedocs.org/
 [pdf-docs]: http://readthedocs.org/projects/criterion/downloads/pdf/latest/